jorgebastida/glue/docs/options.rst

 Command line arguments
 ======================

--s --simple
+--project
 -----------
-As it's explained at the :doc:`quickstart page <quickstart>` the default behaviour of ``glue`` is to handle multi-sprite apps.
+As it's explained at the :doc:`quickstart page <quickstart>` the default behaviour of ``glue`` is to handle one unique sprite folder.
+If you need to generate several sprites for a project, you can use the ``--project`` option to handle multiple folders with only one command.

 The suggested setup is to create a new folder for every sprite, and add inside all the images you need for each one. ``glue`` will create a new sprite for every folder::